Spring Garden Revival

 Contact Bourne’s Department of Public Works for Fertilizer Container Disposal & Municipal Composting Programs

 Proper disposal of fertilizer containers and participation in municipal composting are essential for environmental protection in Bourne.
-Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers (triple-rinsed) and coordinate with the Bourne Department of Public Works
+Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers (triple-rinsed) and coordinate with local recycling for plastic bags (verify acceptance).
+Biodegradable paper packaging can be placed in yard waste collection (April–November).
+For finished compost, Bourne offers bulk delivery and seasonal distribution, supporting soil health and sustainability.
+In case of spills, immediately contain with absorbent materials, notify emergency services (911 for major spills), and contact the Department of Public Works for cleanup guidance.
+Never dispose of fertilizer in regular trash, storm drains, or streets; always store products securely in original, labeled containers.

 Official Website: Bourne Public Works Department